 Juno Solar Witness Miller pointed out that the Juno Solar Facility will bring a variety of financial benefits to Richmond County.
 Juno Solar anticipates that the County will realize property and real estate tax revenues.
 Also, the site's landowners will receive revenue in the form of lease payments each year for the life of the Facility, and this revenue will assist them in maintaining agricultural operations on their land.
 In addition to these financial benefits, Juno Solar will create community benefits.
 Local contractors and businesses such as installation, fencing, landscaping, and machine rental companies will receive sales opportunities from the Facility's construction and operations.
 During the construction process, the Facility will offer construction jobs.
 Juno Solar generally enjoys strong local support, as evidenced by its unanimous and uncontested November 2021 zoning approval by the Richmond County Board of Adjustment.
+(T. Vol. 1, p.
+56)

-After considering the evidence submitted by the parties, the Commission finds and concludes that the Juno Solar Facility and the associated Network Upgrades will provide substantial public benefits and are in the public convenience.
+After considering the evidence submitted by the parties, the Commission finds and concludes that the Juno Solar Facility and the associated Network Upgrades will be required for Duke Energy to be able to achieve the goals of House Bill 951, will provide substantial public benefits, and are therefore in the public convenience.

-EVIDENCE FOR FINDING OF FACT NO. 17
+EVIDENCE FOR FINDING OF FACT NO. 19